 This description is accurate, even the “dancing on bikes” part, which is a hard stop for me.

-As a Maddogg certified Spinning instructor, I was taught that SoulCycle and other similar pop-up cycling studios are “the devil” because they basically turn indoor cycling into dancing on a bike.
-The way that a lot of these studios run their classes is dangerous, can cause serious injuries, and in the end it’s really not even a good workout.
-I burned half the calories in SoulCycle than I usually do in my cycling class.
+I’m all for having a good time while exercising, but there’s a line where it gets risky.
+The way that a lot of these studios run their classes is just plain dangerous, can cause serious injuries and pain in the knees, and in the end it’s really not even a good workout.
+In the SoulCycle class, I only burned half the calories that I usually do in my cycling class.

 Although I knew what I was getting myself into, I truly believe that I can’t share an opinion about something with you all until I actually try it myself.
 So I did.

 SoulCycle surprised me in many ways, both good and bad.